containerbuildsystem/osbs-client/docs/configuration_file.md

 * `prefer_schema1_digest` (*optional*, `boolean`) — used by Atomic Reactor's koji_upload plugin when deciding which digest should be used in the image output files for a Koji build

+* `build_from` (*optional*, `string`) — build source to use, consists of 2 parts separated with delimiter ':', first part can be : image or imagestream, and second part is corresponding image or imagestream

 ## Build JSON Templates

 In the `build_json_dir` there must be `prod.json` and `prod_inner.json` which